MrSenko/django-modern-rpc/docs/source/old_index.rst

 **Multi-protocols support**

-The library supports both XML-RPC_ and `JSON-RPC 2.0`_ protocols.
+Both XML-RPC_ and `JSON-RPC 2.0`_ protocols are supported.
 Please note that JSON-RPC 1.0 is not supported.
-The request's ``Content-Type`` is used to determine how incoming RPC call will be interpreted.
+The request's ``Content-Type`` is used to determine how incoming RPC call will be handled.

 .. _XML-RPC: http://xmlrpc.scripting.com/
 .. _JSON-RPC 2.0: http://www.jsonrpc.org/specification